tiwai/amidi2net/README.md

 Session Heartbeat
 -----------------

-For verifying whether clients are still alive, the server sends a Ping command periodically to each client.
-This period is specified via `--liveness-timeout` option, and its default is 5000 msec.
+For verifying whether the connected server or client is still alive, the server or client sends a Ping command periodically to the connected client or server.
+This period is specified via `--liveness-timeout` option, and its default is 5000 msec for servers and 5500 msec for clients.
+Clients have a slightly longer timeout as default for avoiding doubly pings from the both side.

-When a client doesn't reply to a ping, the server retries the Ping again after a certain timeout.
+When the connected host or client doesn't reply to a ping, the sender retries the Ping again after a certain timeout.
 This timeout is specified via `--ping-timeout` option, and its default is 100 msec.

-When a client still doesn't reply to Pings and the failures reach to the upper limit, the server terminates the session.
+When the connected hot or client still doesn't reply and the failures reach to the upper limit, the sender terminates the session.
 This threshold is defined via `--max-ping-retry` option, and its default is 3.

 Packet Retransmit Request
 -------------------------